from the desk of the Supreme Chancellor

 GOOEY

 GOOEY is published annually by a growing body of authors, editors and visionaries.
-The editorial team for the autumn 2024 issue, fondly referred to as “The Overlords” are Jack Corfield, Whitley Dunn, Lee Groen, Henry Osborne, Francesca Pacchiano, Jenaya Shaw, and Sophia Wasylinko.
+The editorial team for the autumn 2024 issue, fondly referred to as “The Overlords” are Jack Corfield, Whitley Dunn, Taylor Fleming, Lee Groen, Francesca Pacchiano, and Sophia Wasylinko.

 Jack Corfield

 Jack is a non-binary meat tube from the Orion Arm.
 Their work in GOOEY will be lost to the heat death of the universe, whence it shall be reborn annew in the 9th dimension.
 Beware their contributions to Portal Magazine, the soundwaves they broadcast at The Navigator and CHLY 101.7 FM. and many future pockets of reality.
-Few shall survive their contributions as an editor of Honeycomb and Mastery which lie within these dripping, digital pages.
+Few shall survive their contributions as an editor of A Mouth to Feed and Breakfast by the Vending Machine which lie within these dripping, digital pages.

 Whitley Dunn

-Outside of GOOEY, Whit can be found filming audition tapes, acting on stage, finishing her horror movie script, and plotting her little heart out on her current novel.
+Outside of GOOEY, Whit can be found filming audition tapes, acting on stage, editing her horror movie script, and finally writing her little heart out on her current novel.

 Lee Groen